Fahrenheit451Tecnologia/tm-rbac-bundle/README.md

 use Doctrine\ORM\EntityRepository;
 use TM\RbacBundle\Repository\Traits\UserRepositoryTrait as TMRbacUserRepositoryTrait;
-use TM\RbacBundle\Repository\UserRepositoryInterface;
+use TM\RbacBundle\Repository\TMRbacUserRepositoryInterface;

-class UserRepository extends EntityRepository implements UserRepositoryInterface {
+class UserRepository extends EntityRepository implements TMRacUserRepositoryInterface {
     use TMRbacUserRepositoryTrait;